MeltwaterArchive/storyplayer/v2/learn/test-your-code/recommended-first-tests.md

 }
 {% endhighlight %}

-Until now, I've been putting `appSettings` into the test environment config file.
+Until now, I've been putting `storySettings` into the test environment config file.
 This setting goes in the system under test config file because it doesn't change from test environment to test environment.

 Secondly, this test shows a really clean way to check that we have the correct webpage.
 It simply loads a pre-cached copy of what the page should look like from disk, and then checks the downloaded page to make sure it matches.